Minimizing cones associated with isoparametric foliations: Introduction

 Since a tangent cone (at some point) of an area-minimizing rectifiable current is itself area-minimizing (Theorem 5.4.3 in \cite{F}, also see Theorem 35.1 and Remark 34.6 (2) in \cite{LS}), the study of minimizing cones of higher codimensions is of equal importance.
 Besides minimal isoparametric hypersurfaces, another class of minimal submanifolds associated with isoparametric foliations are focal submanifolds.
 By the efforts of \cite{Law, Kerckhove, HKT, Kanno, OS}, cones over focal submanifolds of homogeneous isoparametric foliations with $g=3,4,6$ distinct principal curvatures and multiplicities $(m_1,m_2)\neq (1,1)$ had been shown minimizing.
-However, it seems more natural to consider cones over general focal submanifolds simultaneously and we shall do so in \S 3.
-Quite interestingly, for some of isoparametric foliations, their minimal isoparametric hypersurfaces cannot generate minimizing cones, but the corresponding focal submanifolds can. \\ {\ }

-Taking advantage of focal submanifolds of isoparametric foliations in spheres, we establish \\ \textbf{Theorem 1.} {\it Cones over focal submanifolds of isoparametric foliations in unit spheres with $g=4$ and $(m_1,m_2)\neq (1,1)$ are area-minimizing.}
+In this paper, we shall consider cones over general focal submanifolds.